Qwen: Models

+Qwen

 Alibaba launched a beta of Qwen in April 2023 under the name Tongyi Qianwen, then opened it for public use in September 2023 after regulatory clearance.

 The model's architecture was based on the Llama architecture developed by Meta AI.
 In December 2023, it released its 72B and 1.8B models for download, while Qwen 7B weights were released in August.
-Their models are sometimes described as open source, but the training code has not been released nor has the training data been documented, and they do not meet the terms of either the Open Source AI Definition or the Model Openness Framework from the Linux Foundation.